 The annual open enrollment period for individual and family health insurance also takes place in the fourth quarter of the calendar year, resulting in seasonality of individual and family plan submitted applications volume.
 During 2022, 2021, and 2020, 55%, 38%, 56%, respectively, of our individual and family plan-related applications were submitted during the fourth quarter.
 As a result, we generate a significant portion of our commission revenues related to individual and family plan-related enrollments in the fourth quarter.
 Individuals and families generally are not able to purchase individual and family health insurance outside of the annual enrollment period, unless they qualify for a special enrollment period as a result of certain qualifying events, such as losing employer-sponsored health insurance or moving to another state.
 Extended open enrollment or special enrollment periods may change the seasonality of our individual and family health insurance business.
-For example, the COVID-related special enrollment period for individual and family health insurance that ended on August 15, 2021 caused increased sales of individual and family health insurance plans outside of the open enrollment period.
+For example, the COVID-related special enrollment period for individual and family health insurance plans outside of the open enrollment period.